Daniel Urresti: Bustíos murder case

 Daniel Urresti is accused of having ordered the murder of journalist Hugo Bustíos in 1988, when he was a captain in the army and head of intelligence in an anti-subversive barracks in Ayacucho.
-Prosecutor Pedro Orihuela is asking for 25 years in prison for him.Proceedings against Urresti were initiated in 2009.
+Prosecutor Pedro Orihuela is asking for 25 years in prison for him.
+Proceedings against Urresti were initiated in 2009.

-In the course of the process, Urresti was successively accused of material authorship, mediate (intellectual) authorship, and co-authorship; Various witnesses also appeared trying to corroborate the accusation, although many times falling into contradictions.
+In the course of the process, Urresti was successively accused of material authorship, mediate (intellectual) authorship, and co-authorship; various witnesses also appeared trying to corroborate the accusation, although many times falling into contradictions.

 Hugo Bustíos Saavedra was a correspondent for the magazine Caretas and Eduardo Rojas Arce for the newspaper Actualidad.
-The incident occurred when both were heading towards the home of a family killed by Shining Path, being ambushed and attacked by members of the Peruvian Army from the Castropampa Military Base, presumably under the command of Captain Arturo.
-Bustíos was badly wounded; his colleague Rojas Arce ran, managing to save himself; later, the attackers placed an explosive charge on the wounded body of Bustíos, who died as a result of said attack.
+Bustíos had a history of investigating human rights abuses by both the Shining Path and the Armed Forces of Peru.
+The incident occurred when the two journalists were heading towards the home of a family killed by Shining Path, being ambushed and attacked by members of the Peruvian Army from the Castropampa Military Base, presumably under the command of Captain Arturo.
+Bustíos, hit by machine gun fire, was badly wounded; his colleague Rojas Arce ran, managing to save himself.
+The soldiers then approached Bustíos, placed an explosive charge on his injured body and detonated it, killing Bustíos.

 In 2007, proceedings were opened for the assassination of Bustíos of then-Colonel EP Víctor La Vera Hernández, who had been the political-military leader of Castropampa, and then-Major EP Amador Vidal Sanbento.
 The first was sentenced to 17 years in prison and the second to 15 years.
 At that time, Urresti was not included in the process.
 It was only years later, in 2009, when Amador Vidal accused Urresti of having participated in the journalist's murder.
 The prosecution then filed a complaint against Urresti for material responsibility for the crime.
 In June 2013, a judge from Ayacucho opened a new process, but this time accusing Urresti of being the mediate perpetrator, that is, for having ordered the murder of Bustíos (intellectual authorship).
 Vidal's testimony was supported by that of the logistics officer EP (r) Edgardo Montoya Contreras, who indicated that Urresti left with a patrol of soldiers in civilian clothes to the area where Bustíos was killed.

 Consequently, Urresti was accused of being the intellectual author of a crime against life, body and health, in the modality of murder.